Baludocker/helm-terraform-poc/README.md

 └── workflows/
     └── pod-helm-cicd.yaml

-##  **Terraform directory Structure**
+##  Terraform Structure

 Provision a rocky linux instance using Terraform with code in Terraform Directory

 ``` bash
 terraform/